-6 Consensus can be understood as the process of reaching agreement, unanimity as the outcome of a vote showing that all members are agreed.

-7 There are resources on the internet on consensus decision making.
+&lt;sup>5 Consensus can be understood as the process of reaching agreement, unanimity as the outcome of a vote showing that all members are agreed.
+There are resources on the Internet on consensus decision-making.
 One good example is from the organization Seeds for Change in the UK. http://seedsforchange.org.uk/free/consens

-8 A board member "check in" requires a specific question or two and a moment to reflect before people begin speaking.
-The questions should be designed to help people get to know one another better or reveal something about their emotional energy level.
+&lt;sup>6 A board member "check in" requires a specific question or two and a moment to reflect before people begin speaking.
+The questions should be designed to help people get to know one another better or perhaps reveal something about about their emotional energy level.
 The chair should participate in this exercise, perhaps even starting it off.